 TRL writes a diverse book of business with no single class dominating the overall portfolio.
-Marine, aviation and transport ("MAT") is the largest component, accounting for 19.7% (2020: 19.6%) of total gross earned premium, with fire and other damage to property accounting for 17.1% (2020: 16.6%) and motor which accounts for a further 15.6% (2020: 19.4%).
+Marine, aviation and transport ("MAT") is the largest component, accounting for 21.2% (2021: 19.7%) of total gross earned premium, with fire and other damage to property accounting for 14.3% (2021: 17.1%) and general liability which accounts for a further 14.2% (2021: 13.1%).

-TRL is in its ninth year of operation and whilst some of the newer longer tail claims are at a relatively early stage of development, we are seeing claims patterns similar to those previously seen under LBO.
-As in previous years, all lines of business continue to show improvement in original pricing and terms, with reinsurance rates also broadly improving.
-Claims ratios have clearly been impacted by Covid-19 losses in 2020, and development through 2021, due to adverse legal rulings.
-However, stripping out this unusual event - the effects of which would be reduced going forward by exclusionary language - the underlying portfolio performance is strong.
+TRL is in its tenth year of operation and whilst some of the newer longer tail claims are still at a relatively early stage of development, we are seeing claims patterns similar to those previously seen in LBO.
+As in previous years, all lines of business continue to show improvement in original pricing and terms with reinsurance rates now hardening in a more meaningful way across most lines of business.
+That said, not all lines, such as motor and aviation, have reached a point we consider adequate.